alberanid/pve2otelcol/README.md

 **pve2otelcol** is a program to monitor the VMs running on a [Proxmox Virtual Environment](https://www.proxmox.com/) (*PVE*) node, collecting their logs and sending them to an [OpenTelemetry collector](https://opentelemetry.io/), trying to be as little intrusive as possible.

-This means that no agent is needed on individual VMs: logs are collected from the PVE node itself.
+This means that no agent is needed on individual VMs: logs are collected by a program running on the PVE node itself.

 **pve2otelcol** can monitor the [journald](https://www.freedesktop.org/software/systemd/man/latest/systemd-journald.service.html) logs of the PVE node and of each running VM, periodically monitoring them for start and stop events.

-The logs, connected in JSON format, are parsed and sent to the OpenTelemetry collector where they can be easily routed, parsed, inspected and visualized.
+The logs, connected in JSON format, are parsed and sent to the OpenTelemetry collector where they can be easily routed, parsed, filtered, inspected and visualized directly in Grafana.

 ## Disclaimer and limitations

 This software is in alpha state; ideas for improvements can be [discussed on Github](https://github.com/alberanid/pve2otelcol/discussions); in the same way, any [bug report](https://github.com/alberanid/pve2otelcol/issues) and pull request is welcome.

-At the moment it can't monitor Qemu/KVM virtual machines, since running `qm exec VMID -- journalctl --follow` produces no output to be parsed (it's not a stream like the `pct exec VMID -- journalctl --follow` that's used to monitor LXC containers).
+At the moment **it can't monitor Qemu/KVM virtual machines**, since running `qm exec VMID -- journalctl --follow` produces no output to be parsed (it's not a stream like the `pct exec VMID -- journalctl --follow` that's used to monitor LXC containers).

 ## Building it